This globe-trotting Portsmouth man has quit his job and is trying to convince Brits to fall in love with baseball – including his ex-Pompey player dad

 But after living and working as a teacher in South Korea since 2014, he has quit his job, packed up his life and embarked on possibly his toughest teaching assignment yet.

-Joey will spend the coming months visiting all 30 ballparks in North America, sharing his journey online in the hope to raise the profile of the sport back home.
+Joey will spend the coming months visiting all 30 ballparks in North America, sharing his journey online in the hope of raising the profile of the sport back home.

 READ MORE: From football to supporting orphanages